-When I’m not working in my office in the Swenson Building, you can generally find me with my husband and five rescued dogs at my home in Farr West (nope, not a typo – I actually have a pack of dogs for a family).
+When I’m not working in my office in the Swenson Building, you can generally find me with my four rescued dogs at my home in Farr West (nope, not a typo – I actually have a pack of dogs for a family).
 My greatest personal joy comes from spending time with my family (four legs and two!), and I’m a proud “dog geek.”
-My favorite pastimes include going to the movies and trying new restaurants with my husband, playing with my dogs, volunteering with Best Friends Animal Sanctuary, and, when it’s quiet, taking the time to read for fun.
+My favorite pastimes include going to the movies and trying new restaurants, playing with my dogs, volunteering with a variety of nonprofit organizations, and, when it’s quiet, taking the time to read for fun.

 - HLTH 4860 - Field Experience

 There is nothing that I enjoy professionally more than being in the classroom.
 I see my role as a facilitator of learning, and I believe that the best learning occurs through dialogue, and, the application of concepts through hands-on activities.
 I also value the many perspectives found in the classroom.
 When it comes to the evaluation of my success as a teacher, I look at both what students have learned from me, and, what I have learned from my students.

 My research interests revolve around the use of mixed methodological study designs in both community needs assessment and program evaluation.
 Content areas of interest include the management of chronic disease (especially those not well understood by the medical community) and the health of the lesbian, gay, bisexual, and transgender (LGBT) community.